 1. The WiE LLC is not designed to be an enrichment program.
 The University of Waterloo has a considerable support network of tutors, help sessions, and workshops.
 The WiE LLC supports students’ academic success indirectly by creating a sense of belonging and strong community connections and networks.

 2. St. Paul’s is a co-ed residence and although the WiE LLC is for women-identified students, there will also be male-identified students in this residence and women may not be placed on all Female floor.

 3. Students in the WiE LLC will be placed into clusters of 8 - 12 students.
 Other students on the floor may be from any faculty or program to give students an opportunity to meet others from a diverse range of academic interests.

 How to apply

-1. Once you are accepted into an Engineering program at the University of Waterloo, you will receive an invitation to apply online to the Living-Learning Community.
+1. After you are accepted into an Engineering program at the University of Waterloo, you will receive an invitation via e-mail to apply online to the Living-Learning Community.

 4. You will then need to fill out the University's online Residence Community Ranking form by June 1 at 11:59 pm, along with a $500 residence deposit.
 (This amount will also be deducted from your residence fees).
 You must rank St. Paul's first on this form in order to be in the Living-Learning Community.